jkunimune/kodi-analysis/readme.md

    for example if you have different magnifications on different lines of sight.
    - The "shot" column should contain the shot number (or any other identifying filename substring) of each implosion you have data for.
    - The "standoff" is the distance from the aperture(s) to TCC in centimeters.
-   - The "magnification" is the ratio of the TCC-to-detector distance divided by the TCC-to-aperture distance.
-     Note that this is the *radiography magnification* and not the *pinhole magnification*, which would be one less.
+   - The "magnification" is the ratio of the TCC-to-detector distance to the TCC-to-aperture distance Note that this is the *radiography magnification* and not the *pinhole magnification* (shown on the SRF) which is one less.
    - The "aperture radius" is the radius of each circular aperture in micrometers.
    - The "aperture spacing" is the distance from each aperture to its nearest neighbor in micrometers.
      When there is only one aperture, this number doesn’t matter and may be set to 0.